 Similarly, the back and shoulder muscles are important for creating the arch that we mentioned back in point two.
 For the best results, the shoulder muscles (or scapula) should be pinned back for every rep, like you’re trying to hold a pencil between your shoulder blades.

-This not only sets up the movement to place proper focus on the pecs, it also removes unwanted intervention from the shoulders and front delts, arguably the most commonly injured body part in those on a quest for a bigger chest.
+This not only sets up the movement to place proper focus on the pecs, but it also removes unwanted intervention from the shoulders and front delts, arguably the most commonly injured body part in those on a quest for a bigger chest.

-6. Don’t be afraid to mix things up
+6. Being afraid to mix things up

-Sticking with the age-old three sets of ten reps isn’t going to get you anywhere fast and will probably lead to plateau way sooner that you think.
+Sticking with the age-old three sets of ten reps isn’t going to get you anywhere fast and will probably lead to a plateau way sooner than you think.
 Building a bigger chest requires those muscles to be worked, punished and worked some more, so don’t be afraid to embrace the burn.

 If that means adding more reps, then so be it.
-Similarly, slowing your reps right down will place the muscles under tension for longer and forces the muscles to adapt and work even harder.
+Similarly, slowing your reps right down will place the muscles under tension for longer and force the muscles to adapt and work even harder.
 Incorporating resistance bands to a barbell bench press makes the top of the movement more difficult, while simply altering the angle of the bench will hit different areas of the pecs.
 Try it all.